remnrem/luna-doc/docs/ref/predict.md

 This script contains multiple commands and generates a lot of console output.
-It is always worth reviewing in test cases that the script it performing as expected.
+It is always worth reviewing in test cases that the script is performing as expected.
 The final `PREDICT` command gives the following messages to the console: